torproject/sbws/docs/source/glossary.rst

 .. glossary::

    directory authority
-        One of the trusted entities in the Tor network.
-Calculates a consensus with the other directory authorities about what relays are running and much much more.
+        a special-purpose relay that maintains a list of currently-running relays and periodically publishes a consensus together with the other directory authorities. [#]_

    bandwidth authority
         A :term:`directory authority` that measures and votes about Tor relay